pratermade/CleanSync/README.md

  Working on fixing live updates to the progress bar for splitting files up

  Integrate "active" properties on the progress readers to select when a progress bar update should be active.

+ Added commercial removal subcommand - goal is to remove the commercials from a specified directory and upload to media server with one command.
+Right now can only specify on video at a time